 Riham Al Bakouni is a Regulated Canadian Immigration Consultant (RCIC), registered and licensed member of the Immigration Consultants of Canada Regulatory Council (ICCRC) in good standing, licensed by the Ministry of Immigration, Francisation and Integration of Québec as well as under the Foreign Worker Recruiter and Immigration Services Act to provide immigration consulting services to foreign nationals coming to Saskatchewan.
-She is a proud member of Canadian Association of Professional Immigration Consultants (CAPIC) and a Commissioner for Oaths for Québec appointed by the Minister of Justice.
+She is a proud member of the Canadian Association of Professional Immigration Consultants (CAPIC) and a Commissioner for Oaths for Québec appointed by the Minister of Justice.
 Riham holds a Certificate in Immigration Consultancy from College LaSalle, in Montréal, Québec, as well as two bachelor degrees, one in Law and another in Applied Geophysics from Damascus University, Syria.

 Being fluent in English and Arabic, with good knowledge of Spanish and French will enable Riham to establish a better rapport and comprehension of your immigration needs.

 As a Founder of Bakouni Immigration & Citizenship Consulting her goal is to create exceptional experience for her clients given the importance of their decision.
 Considering the sensitive nature of immigration matters, Riham is helping her clients achieve their dreams and is making the process as smooth and efficient as possible.

 With the proper professional guidance you will always be a few steps closer to making your dream come true.

 To verify the status under the Ministry of Immigration, Francisation, and Integration of Québec, kindly visit the Government of Québec website here.